 Many companies struggle to produce timely, accurate cost information, particularly at a product level.
 From bills of material (BOMs) and production routings to labor productivity and overhead rates, the source data that is used to generate product cost information is often poorly maintained and improperly calculated.
 This data doesn’t need to be perfect, but it does need to reflect your actual operational practices and performance with reasonable accuracy.
 Discipline and accountability, as well as the pragmatic application of industry best practices in costing methodologies, will get you there.

-The post-pandemic recession and subsequent recovery will mean making tough but critical decisions about labor and expense cost adjustments, aggressive pricing on new work, and product and customer rationalization, to name a few.
+Economic downturns and disruptions will often mean making tough but critical decisions about labor and expense cost adjustments, aggressive pricing on new work, and product and customer rationalization, to name a few.
 Each of these decisions require an accurate understanding of costs and margins, with the ability to model and evaluate multiple scenarios.
 What if the economy rebounds quickly?
 What if we see significant spikes reflecting pent up demand in certain segments?
 What if it’s a long, slow recovery?
 What if the recovery is “lumpy,” where demand returns in fits and starts?
 Each of these scenarios demand different responses from management to ensure the necessary resources (cash, people, machine capacity, supply chain, and so on) are in place to optimize the company’s financial performance and market position.

 Position yourself for success, no matter the turnout